smart-edge-open/specs/doc/getting-started/openness-experience-kits.md

 additional_grub_params: "debug"
 ```

-### Configure ovs-dpdk in kube-ovn
+### Configure OVS-DPDK in kube-ovn
 By default OVS-DPDK is enabled.
 To be able to disable it please set a flag:
 ```yaml
 ovs_dpdk: false
 ```
 Additionally hugepages in ovs pod can be adjusted once default hugepage settings are changed.
 ```yaml
 ovs_dpdk_hugepage_size: "2Mi"
 ovs_dpdk_hugepages: "1Gi"